aschetti/aschetti-website/content/home/experience.md

   Responsibilities:

   * lead development of vision, strategy, and mid-term goals of ORS team
-  * ensure connection and collaboration with other departments, within Erasmus Research Services and the university at large
+  * ensure connection and collaboration with other departments, within Erasmus Research Services, and the university at large
   * organize, direct, and conduct everyday and existing activities of the department and manage its human and material resources
   """